craftgate/recruitment/README.md

 We are experts in the following technologies, architecture, and practices.

-* Java, Groovy and JVM Ecosystem
+* Java 17, Groovy 3 and JVM Ecosystem
+* AWS, Kubernetes
+* Redis, Kafka, Mysql, Elastic Search
 * Object-Oriented Programming
 * Spring Boot, Spring Cloud and Spring Ecosystem
 * Database, JPA, and Hibernate